 The Nikon Z6 mounted on the Nikkor 400mm ED FL f/2.8 lens

-Time to wrap it up: Don't let the Nikon haters slant your bias or give you second thoughts.
-The haters are simply scared because the Elephant has entered the room.
-I have truly found the Nikon Mirrorless experience to be a pleasant one, The camera is easy to work with, a pleasure to carry offers quick access to its many features, highly customizable to address any photography needs + compatibility with Nikon's Legendary Flash CLS, access to F Mount lenses and new and future superior Z mount lenses.
+Time to wrap it up: I found the Nikon Mirrorless experience to be a very pleasant one, The camera is easy to work with, a pleasure to carry offers quick access to its many features, highly customizable to address any photography needs + compatibility with Nikon's Legendary Flash CLS, access to F Mount lenses and new and future superior Z mount lenses.

 If you do mostly fast-moving motorsports or bird in flight photography - I would recommend that you consider the D500 or D850.
-But, aside from that limitation, the Nikon Z6 is a fantastic camera with a recommendation from the TrueToad.
+But, aside from some focus performance issues, the Nikon Z6 is a fantastic camera with a recommendation from the TrueToad.